 Welcome to the Year 6 page.
 There are two classes in this cohort: Class 14 (Mrs Hickling) and Class 15 (Miss Richardson).
-Mr Rogers will also be supporting us this year.
+Mr Rogers and Mr Shaw will also be supporting us this year.

 Here is some important information about Year 6.